 Typical Full Recovery Attempt (Dec 2008):

 1220z 14 Dec - No Joy: Signals too weak, and sun angle worsening.
 We wish to thank those many volunteer ground stations around the world that worked so hard to attempt this season's recovery.
 Some may continue to try, so we ask digipeater users to continue holding off their packets for another week.
-But on 24 December 2008 when PCSAT re-enters eclipses and full recovery is no longer possible, then PCSAT will return to semi-operational status, meaning, if you hear solid packets (daylight passes closer to midday sun) you are welcome to digipeat a packet or two.
+But on 24 December 2008 when PCSAT re-enters eclipses and full recovery is no longer possible, then PCSAT will return to semi-operational status.
 If you ever see us commanding, please cease any transmissions.

 1325z 12 Dec - No Joy: Still too many user packets robbing power when PCSAT is over USA.
 No success.